mviereck/x11docker/README.md

    - Restricts container capabilities to bare minimum.
    - Container user is same as host user to avoid root in container.
  - Low [dependencies](#dependencies):
-   - No obliging dependencies on host beside X and docker.
+   - No obliging dependencies on host beside X and Docker.
 Recommended: `xpra` and `Xephyr`.
-   - No dependencies inside of docker images except for some optional features.
+   - No dependencies inside of Docker images except for some optional features.
  - [Optional features](#options):
    - [Persistent data storage](#shared-folders-and-home-in-container) with shared host folders and a persistant `HOME` in container.
    - [Sound](#sound) with Pulseaudio or ALSA.